-Ben Anderson, Lecturer in Twentieth Century European History at Keele University (UK), will discuss his book Cities, Mountains and Being Modern in fin-de-siècle England and Germany (Palgrave, 2020) in the Greenhouse Environmental Humanities Book Talk series on Monday, 24 May 2021, 16:00 in Norway (15:00 in UK).
+Ben Anderson, Lecturer in Twentieth Century European History at Keele University (UK), discussed his book Cities, Mountains and Being Modern in fin-de-siècle England and Germany (Palgrave, 2020) in the Greenhouse Environmental Humanities Book Talk series on Monday, 24 May 2021, 16:00 in Norway (15:00 in UK).

 This book is the first transnational history of rambling and mountaineering.
 Focussing on the critical turn-of-the-century era, it offers new insights into alpine development, attitudes to danger, cultures of time, internationalism and domesticity in the outdoors.
 It charts an emerging group of mass tourist activities, and argues that these thousands of walkers and climbers can only be understood within the context of the urban cultures from which most of them came.
 In doing so, it offers a fresh perspective on the relationship of alpinists and countryside enthusiasts to the modern world.
 Instead of an escape from or rejection of modernity, it finds that upland trampers and climbers contested what it meant to be modern, used those modern identities to make political claims on rural space and rural people, and sought to define what a more modern future society should be like.